glasser/vote.davidglasser.net/content/post/201806-candidates.md

 ## Treasurer: ?

 Haven't heard anything particularly compelling about any candidate.
+Barbara Lee endorses Fiona Ma/

 ## Attorney General: Dave Jones?
 Xavier Becerra?

 Have heard nice things about both of them.
 Not really clear on how to choose.
-Jones may be better on opposing the death penalty?
+Jones may be more anti-death penalty?
+It's likely we'll get a November match--up between these two anyway.

 ## Insurance Commissioner: ?